 What has research shown about the possible cancer-causing effects of radiofrequency energy?

 Radiofrequency energy, unlike ionizing radiation, does not cause DNA damage that can lead to cancer.
 Its only consistently observed biological effect in humans is tissue heating.
 In animal studies, it has not been found to cause cancer or to enhance the cancer-causing effects of known chemical carcinogens (6–8).
-The National Institute of Environmental Health Sciences (NIEHS), which is part of the National Institutes of Health (NIH), is carrying out a large-scale study in rodents of exposure to radiofrequency energy (the type used in cell phones).
-This investigation is being conducted in highly specialized labs that can specify and control sources of radiation and measure their effects.
-Preliminary results from this study were released in May 2016.
+The National Toxicology Program (NTP), a federal interagency program headquartered at the National Institute of Environmental Health Sciences (NIEHS), which is part of the National Institutes of Health (NIH), recently completed a series of large-scale studies in rodents of exposure to radiofrequency energy (the type used in cell phones).
+This investigation was conducted in highly specialized labs that can specify and control sources of radiation and measure their effects.

 In one type of study, called a case-control study, cell phone use is compared between people with these types of tumors and people without them.
 In another type of study, called a cohort study, a large group of people who do not have cancer at study entry is followed over time and the rate of these tumors in people who did and didn’t use cell phones is compared.
 Cancer incidence data can also be analyzed over time to see if the rates of cancer changed in large populations during the time that cell phone use increased dramatically.
 These studies have not shown clear evidence of a relationship between cell phone use and cancer.
 However, researchers have reported some statistically significant associations for certain subgroups of people.

 Three large epidemiologic studies have examined the possible association between cell phone use and cancer: Interphone, a case-control study; the Danish Study, a cohort study; and the Million Women Study, another cohort study.